Skip to Main Content

 OpenAI.
 (2023).
 ChatGPT (May 24 version) [Large language model]. https://chat.openai.com/chat

-Here are some responsible ways to use AI-assisted writing tools:
+Here are some responsible ways to use generative AI tools for research and writing support:

 • Draft an outline to clarify your thoughts